seekerofsai/terraform-azurerm-avm-ptn-ai-reference-implementation/examples/vpn/README.md

 4. **Connect to the VPN Box:**
    In the portal, locate the VPN VM `example-vpn-vm` and use Bastion to connect to it.

+   You should use the username `azureuser` and the SSH key that was generated during the terraform apply. the private key will be created in the same folder as the terraform files called `vpn.key`.

    ![Connecting to the VPN Box](./midia/bastion\_printscreen.png)

 5. **Install OpenVPN Server:**